-We appointed dedicated independent resource within the governance, risk and compliance function appointed to set up and deliver a fully comprehensive, auditable supplier assurance programme.
-We are pleased with the result of the programme launched in January 2022 and have assured the business-critical suppliers within our supply chain.
-Our programme incorporates assessments on modern slavery, human trafficking and child labour practices and supplier management commitments to their eradication should they occur.
+We appointed a dedicated independent resource within the governance, risk, and compliance function to set up and deliver a fully comprehensive, auditable supplier assurance programme.
+The segregation of duties from sustainable procurement practices has enabled appropriate oversight and governance over our supply chain, separate to commercial activity.
+We are pleased with the developments of the programme since its launch in January 2022.
+The GRC programme has assured the business-critical suppliers within our supply chain.
+Our programme incorporates assessments on modern slavery, human trafficking, and child labour practices, as well as supplier management commitments to their eradication, should they occur.
+In the interim period, while we digitise our supply chain mapping across jurisdictions, we have developed the blueprint of our supply chain to understand where we may have modern slavery, human trafficking, and child labour vulnerabilities.
+We confirm that we have selected suppliers to lower such risk exposures and have no concerns to report.

-Next Steps
+Next steps

-We have invested in specialised governance, risk and compliance systems and tooling to enable supply chain and data flow mapping.
+We invested in specialised governance, risk, and compliance systems and tooling in 2022 to enable supply chain and data flow mapping.
 It will connect the end-to-end processes and third parties for all our products and services.
 The output will create dynamic analytics and data sets providing insights and intelligence whilst enhancing our reporting capabilities.

-We look forward to implementing this system over the next financial year and work has already commenced.
-This will substantially improve the quality of visibility and oversight on standards of compliance including our supplier assurance across all relevant jurisdictions, operating systems, networks and infrastructure.
+We continue implementing this system and will also be incorporating requirements to conduct social impact assessments where we feel it is necessary to do so.
+This will substantially improve the quality of visibility and oversight on standards of compliance, including our supplier assurance across all relevant jurisdictions, operating systems, networks, and infrastructure.

-Training and awareness modules on modern slavery and human trafficking have been well received and the results from our constructive feedback have been positive.
-In response to that feedback, we will continue to develop our scenario-based training modules over the next financial year so that our colleagues remain engaged and committed to the fulfilment of our policy and to the wider cause.
+Training and awareness modules on modern slavery and human trafficking have been well received and the results from our call for constructive feedback have been positive.
+In response to that feedback, we will continue to develop our scenario-based training modules over the next financial year so that our employees remain engaged and committed to the fulfilment of our policy and to the wider cause.